ocp-te-isv/aks_varnish_jboss/mysql_configuration.md

 ## Scaling
 As scaling operations will cause DBs to drop clients we should scale DBs outside of main working hours.

-We can create an LB to balance requests and ensure that scaling MySQL replicas do not cause issues for clients, however client code must implement retry logic for connections.
+Client code must implement retry logic for connections.